Where To Eat In Exmouth? 23 Amazing Places You Gotta Check Out!

-The food is great and the view is incredible.
-Live music brings everything to another level, with a very relaxing atmosphere, as most tables are outside.
+Live music sometimes brings the place to another level, with a relaxed atmosphere, most tables are outside.
 You’ll also find a mini art gallery showcasing a local artist.

 Local tiger prawns and mussels in a bucket are one of their most popular options.
 They also offer great coffee, juices, and ice creams.

 10) Pot Shot Hotel Restaurant ($$-$$$) Historic casual hotel/bar

 This fully licensed restaurant is on Murat Road.
 It offers the usual suspects – pasta, pizza, curry, seafood, chicken parmigiana, steak, burgers, and salads.